cmertz/logstash_rails/README.md

 * __transport__

-  redis, logstash-udp and logstash-tcp are available atm
+  redis, logstash-udp, logstash-tcp and logfile are available

 * __logger__